fw4spl-org/fw4spl-doc/Installation/src/CommonDeps.rst

     $ git clone https://github.com/fw4spl-org/fw4spl-deps.git

 .. note:: *Optional*:
-    You may also clone this extension repository `fw4spl-ext-deps <https://github.com/fw4spl-org/fw4spl-ext-deps.git>`_, but it contains only experimental packages that are not needed for common tasks.
+    You may also clone extension repositories like `fw4spl-ext-deps <https://github.com/fw4spl-org/fw4spl-ext-deps.git>`_.
+Additional dependency repositories must be cloned in the same directory as **fw4spl-deps** and they will be automatically discovered and then can be enabled via CMake.

 * Ensure that all the cloned repositories are on the same `branch <https://git-scm.com/docs/git-branch>`_.